quicbit-js/qb-json-tokv/readme.md

 ### Special tokens BEG(IN), END, ERR(OR)

-When tokenizer begins or ends processing of a source buffer, it sends BEG and END tokens along with information in the 'info' parameter.
-When a value terminates unexpectedly, an ERR token is sent statement, error and end cases will fall into the default case instead of being forgotten and unchecked.
+When tokenizer begins processing of a source buffer, it sends a BEG begin token.
+When it ends processing of a source buffer, it sends an END token along with information in the 'info' parameter about the parse state.
+When a value terminates unexpectedly, an ERR token is sent, again with an info object.

+Even if you have an aversion to switch statements, this approach is handy because so long as there is a default handler, errors and other events won't be accidentally forgotten.
+Switching on integers is also the fastest multiway branching that can be achieved in javascript along with integer array access.

     function callback (src, koff, klim, tok, voff, vlim, info) {
         switch (tok) {